sarahmbss/api-spotify-etl/README.md

 ## Database diagram

 In order to build the pipeline with Airflow, we need to put the data somewhere.
-So, we will be using Google Big Query.
+So, we will be using MySQL.
 The following image shows our tables and their relationships.

 ![Database Model](img/database.png)